shehza-d/learning-pinecone-embedding/README.md

 - OpenAI's embeddings are of the highest quality.
 - An "upsert" is like a database action that updates a row if a specific value is already there in a table.
 If the value isn't there, it adds a new row.
 - You can't turn a vector back into text easily.
-- In Pinecone, a "database" is the same as an "index."
+- In Pinecone, an "index" is the same as "database."
-- Think of "namespace" as a fancy word for "collection."
+- Think of "namespace" as a fancy word for "collection/table."

 ## Embeddings